TanStack/router/docs/guide/routes.md

 title: Routes
 ---

-Routes is the primary way of configuring TanStack Router and are created using the `RootRoute` and `Route` classes.
+Routes are the primary way of configuring TanStack Router and are created using the `RootRoute` and `Route` classes.
 Multiple routes can be nested within each other to create a route tree, which is then used to create a router.

 ## The Root Route